 Problems with the courier:

-Please don’t hesitate to call us with any problems or concerns you have with the courier service.
-If you ever need to contact Medical Logistics regarding changes to a pick up time or location call: 1-800-888-7874.
+Please don’t hesitate to call with any questions, problems or concerns you have with the courier service.